-Start your journey at the source of gemmology: learn about gemstone origins, how gems are mined and who the middle-persons involved are that craft and carry these extraordinarily valuable minerals to market.
-Learn about gemology quality and value factors for all types of gems, from Diamonds to Coloured Stones, Organics to Jade.
+Start your journey at the source of gemmology: learn about gemstone origins, see how gems are mined and how these extraordinarily valuable minerals get to market.
+Learn about gemmology quality and value factors for all types of gems, from Diamonds to Coloured Stones, Phenomenal gems, Organics to Jade.
 This comprehensive course gives you the knowledge and power to take control of your gem purchases (if you are a collector or enthusiast) or your sales process (if you are a designer or jewellery professional).
-Beyond the common trade practices and pricing, you will learn about imitations, synthetics and treatments sometimes used to enhance or even to deceive.
-Gemmology is a great chance for personal development.
+Beyond the common trade practices, you will see and learn about imitations, synthetics and treatments sometimes used to enhance or even to deceive.

 GT101 Coloured Gems - The Earth's Natural Wonders